What Happens When you Book a Boudoir Session: The Side Effects

 My clients inspired me to book a boudoir session, and I'm so happy I did.

-You’re either going to completely feel overwhelmed by anxiety and try to postpone your session a bajillion times (which won’t fly with most photographers), or you’re going to take that shit by the reigns and woman up.
-Let me tell you though, it made me woman up x100.
+You’re either going to feel completely overwhelmed with anxiety and try to postpone your session a bajillion times (which won’t fly) or you’re going to take that shit by the reigns and woman up.
+Let me tell you, it made me woman up x100.
 I knew for a long time that I wanted to get on the other side of the camera and put myself in my clients shoes, and my clients told me that it had to be done.
-So from that point on it's been on [the fun part of] my to-do list.
-They had me thinking!
-I wanted to know everything my clients felt going into a shoot.
-I wanted to try on all the outfits, feel all the feels about how I looked in them, ask my photographer all the questions about the way he/she does things, and get the anxious “what if” feelings leading up to the day of the shoot.
-And let me tell you, I’m so happy I did.
+So from that point on, it's been on [the fun part of] my to-do list— they really got me thinking!
+I knew I wanted to know everything my clients felt going into a shoot.
+I wanted to be the one to try on all the outfits, feel all the feels about how I looked in them, ask my photographer all the questions about her own boudoir shoot process, and even get the anxious “what if” feelings leading up to the day of the shoot.
+Let me tell you, I’m so happy I finally did it.

-There are side effects of booking a boudoir session that I wasn't aware of.
+There are unexpected side effects of booking a boudoir session I wasn't aware of.

 Here's what happened when I finally set my Boudoir Session date.